-A clinical trial of IF supplemented with a blend of 5 HiMOs demonstrated significantly reduced detection of toxigenic Clostridioides difficle in faecal samples taken at 3 and 6 months of age ( $P \le 0.069$ and $P \le 0.001$ respectively) for both concentrations of HMOs as compared to supplemented infant formula (Bosheva et al. 2022).
+A clinical trial of infant formula supplemented with a blend of 4 HiMOs demonstrated significantly reduced detection of toxigenic Clostridioides difficle in faecal samples taken at 3 and 6 months of age ($P \le 0.069$ and $P \le 0.001$ respectively) for both concentrations of HMOs (1.5 or 2.5 g/L) as compared to supplemented infant formula (Bosheva et al. 2022).
 Furthermore, at 6 months the supplemented formula fed groups had lowered detection of C. difficile comparable to human milk fed infants.
 The prevalence of other pathogens was low in the faecal samples and so were not further investigated.